cirko97/cirko97/README.md

 # Hi there, I'm Lazar 👋

 Welcome to my GitHub profile!
-I'm a Power Platform / Sharepoint Developer passionate about [Your Interests/Hobbies].
+I'm a Power Platform / SharePoint developer passionate about tech-related topics and learning new tech skills.
 Here you'll find some of my projects and contributions.

 ## 🚀 About Me

-- 🔭 I’m currently working on [Current Project]
+- 🔭 I’m currently working as a Power Platform / SharePoint developer
-- 🌱 I’m currently learning [Learning Focus]
+- 🌱 I’m currently learning C# language
-- 👯 I’m looking to collaborate on [Collaboration Interests]
+- 👯 I’m looking to collaborate on projects related to Power Platform or SharePoint, with Power Automate, Power Apps, or custom SPFx or PCF components, or web resources integrated inside Power Apps
-- 🤔 I’m looking for help with [Help Needed]
-- 💬 Ask me about [Topics of Expertise]
+- 💬 Ask me about everything related to my field of expertise :)
 - 📫 How to reach me: cirkoviclazar1997@gmail.com
-- ⚡ Fun fact: [Something Interesting About You]

 ## 🛠️ Languages and Tools

-!Python
 !JavaScript
+!C#
 !React
 !Node.js
 !Git
-!VS Code
+!Power Automate
+!Power Apps
+!Power Platform
+!SharePoint

 ## 📈 GitHub Stats

 !Your GitHub stats
+!Top Languages
+!GitHub Contribution Graph

 ## 📫 Connect with Me